BenjaminBorn/academic-kickstart/content/publication/BEMMN_MicroMacroNews_2021/index.md

 publication: ""
 publication_short: ""

-abstract: "How do expectations about the economy adjust to news?
-In this paper, we turn to firm expectations about their production and establish that the type of news matters - firm expectations overreact to micro news but underreact to macro news.
-We obtain these results based on a large survey of firm expectations.
-We define micro news as new information about firm-specific developments, while macro news are surprise innovations to an aggregate indicator.
-In violation of the full-information rational expectation hypothesis, both type of news predict forecast errors.
-But while micro news predict negative forecast errors, macro news predict positive forecast errors.
-We show that a general equilibrium model can rationalize the patters in the data once we assume that firms suffer from ``island illusion''."
+abstract: "In this study, we investigate how firm expectations about their own developments respond to different types of news.
+We classify news as either micro or macro, with micro news being information about firm-specific developments and macro news being information about the aggregate economy.
+Our analysis of firm surveys from Germany and Italy shows that both types of news consistently predict forecast errors, contradicting the idea of full-information rational expectations.
+Yet while firm expectations overreact to micro news, they underreact to macro news.
+We propose a model in which firms suffer from ``island illusion'' to explain these patterns in the data."

 # Summary.
 An optional shortened abstract.
 summary: ""